 Martin’s bio.
 The alternative one (because he hasn’t written one yet).
 He saw an impro show, loved it, wanted to get involved so trained with Hoopla.
 No sooner were the showcases done he jetted (or mopeded) around South East Asia for a year before coming back and joining up with his chums in City Impro.
 He brews beer and audits things (sadly he doesn’t audit beer).

 While at university in L.A., Svavar was a last-minute extra in a music video with Engelbert Humperdinck.
-He discovered impro in 2009 while living in Washington, DC and has trained there at WIT and the DC Improv, at the Upright Citizens Brigade in New York, and in London with Hoopla, Monkey Toast, and The Spontaneity Shop to name only a few.
-In addition to City Impro, Svavar also plays with musical impro group Red Lorry Yellow Lorry.
+He discovered impro in 2009 while living in Washington, DC and has trained there at WIT and the DC Improv, at the Upright Citizens Brigade in New York, and in London with Hoopla, Monkey Toast, The Spontaneity Shop, and The Free Association to name only a few.

 As one of the few people of Irish descent who hasn’t kissed the Blarney stone, performing with City Impro fills that void in Kate O’C’s life.
 She has trained with The Nursery, Hoopla and Sprout Ideas, and when she’s not making an arse of herself on stage, she can be found coming up with ideas for adverts, blogging about women’s sport and fitness or running around a rugby pitch.

 At a young age, Jimmy invested a lot of his time into watching every episode of “Whose Line is It Anyway?”, soon after, he chose to pursue improvisation himself.
 He’s also a Mixed Martial Arts junkie, and is involved with a long form group called Clusterfox.